reef-pi/pH-Board/README.md

 ![reef-pi pH board](/ph-board.jpeg)

-This board provieds features to manage typical pH or ORP probes.
-A signal amplifier, an analog to digital converter and an optoisolator circuit.
-This board provides the probe valuesT in a I2C Addressable bus interface.
+This board provieds features to read typical pH or ORP probes using signal amplifier, an analog to digital converter and an optoisolator circuit.
+This board provides the probe values via an I2C addressable bus interface.
 Schematic & PCB are created with Orcad 16, but pdf & gerber files are available if you don't have license for Orcad.

 An optocoupled system is not mandatory in an Aquarium, but too often there are splashes & leaks that can cause problems on measurements.
 An optocoupled interface solves these problems.